 Crepes for dinner!
 Give it a go and you’ll soon find yourself changing your regular meal plan to that of a true Breton.
 We’re talking galettes topped with delectable cheese and meat imported from France, and delicious crepes drizzled with sweet toppings like homemade chocolate, caramel or salted butter sauce.
 Whether you’re going sweet or savoury, either is nicely paired with a cider from Brittany served in a lovely traditional ceramic cup.
 The restaurant can seem hard to locate for first-timers among the mass signage, but just look up and you’ll see the white facade and name/logo.

 For those who like their burgers big, with juices dripping down their hands with each bite, you must head to Burgeroom.
 The burgers are phenomenal, tall suckers that require you to open wide, with toppings ranging from pineapple to portobello mushroom, and a mega cheese burger featuring 80g of cheddar.
 They also have the best sides we’ve seen, with a variety of fries to make your head spin (thick ones, twisty ones, wedges, even mini hash browns) that you can douse with melted cheese sauce.
-It’s located at Fashion Walk’s Food Street, which has other places for eating and imbibing at, notably El Born for casual tapas and Coedo Taproom for excellent Japanese craft beer and nibbles.
+It’s located at Fashion Walk’s Food Street, which has a whole bunch of other places for eating and imbibing at.

 Unlike the famous east London street lined with the best curry restaurants, this Brick Lane does proper English fry ups with thick sausages, baked beans, ham, bacon, eggs – the standard artery-clogging goodness – plus fish and chips, and classic roast dinners.
 Dessert, of course, means Victoria sponge cake or Eton Mess.
 In the mood for a picnic?
 They pack up all this yummy grub and more in a picnic basket that’s ready to go for a British meal on the grass.

-Where: Shop 1, G/F Park Haven, No. 38 Haven Street, Causeway Bay
+Address: Shop 1, G/F Park Haven, 38 Haven Street, Causeway Bay

 Continually ranked as one of the best sushi spots in Hong Kong.
 The service can at times be hit and miss, but people keep coming back so they’re doing something right.
 Maybe it’s the endless sushi list of maki, temaki and sashimi, or the superb sake selection, each measured with a Sake Meter Value (categorising sweet and dry) to ensure you’re getting the best pairing with your meal.
 It ain’t all raw either, with tempura, noodles, soups and heaping donburi bowls to satisfy non-sushi eaters.